 How should directors be selected?
 One option might be to base your decision on guidance provided by Warren Buffett (see Berkshire Hathaway's 2006 Annual Report):

 In selecting a new director, we were guided by our long-standing criteria, which are that board members be owner-oriented, business-savvy, interested and truly independent.
 I say “truly” because many directors who are now deemed independent by various authorities and observers are far from that, relying heavily as they do on directors’ fees to maintain their standard of living.

-Charlie and I believe our four criteria are essential if directors are to do their job – which, by law, is to faithfully represent owners.
+Charlie and I believe our four criteria are essential if directors are to do their job—which, by law, is to faithfully represent owners.
 Yet these criteria are usually ignored.
 Instead, consultants and CEOs seeking board candidates will often say, “We’re looking for a woman,” or “a Hispanic,” or “someone from abroad,” or what have you.
-It sometimes sounds as if the mission is to stock Noah’s ark.
 Over the years I’ve been queried many times about potential directors and have yet to hear anyone ask, “Does he think like an intelligent owner?”

 Enough said, don't you think?

 Thoughts on corporate governance, strategy and boardcraft; our place in the world; and other topics that catch my attention.